 HARTFORD, Conn.
 (AP) -

-Randolph is accused of shooting Alexander Bradley outside a nightclub Sunday in Hartford's South Meadows neighborhood.
-Bradley is recovering from three gunshot wounds to his right thigh.
-He alleges in a lawsuit filed in Florida that he lost his right eye when Hernandez shot him in the face as they argued outside a Miami club last February.
+Bradley alleges in a Florida lawsuit that he lost his right eye when Hernandez shot him in the face as they argued outside a Miami club last February.

-Hernandez, a former tight end for the New England Patriots, is detained on a murder charge in the death of Odin Lloyd, a semi-professional football player whose body was found June 17 near Hernandez's North Attleborough, Mass., home.
+Hernandez is detained on a murder charge in the death of Odin Lloyd, a semi-professional football player whose body was found June 17 near Hernandez's North Attleborough, Mass., home.
 Hernandez has pleaded not guilty.
-The Patriots released him on the day he was arrested.

 Meanwhile, Boston police have linked both Hernandez and Bradley to a double homicide in July 2012.
 Police believe Hernandez and Bradley were in an SUV when someone inside the vehicle fatally shot Daniel Jorge Correia de Abreu and Safiro Teixeira Furtado in Boston's South End, according to a search warrant filed by Bristol, Conn., police.